mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

 ```

 ### Out of Scope - Advanced Connection Types
-Though there are a bunch of useful connections types, we can't feasibly mplement them all at once.
-This section lists some more cool types that we should keep in the back of our mind and pursue after the above are complete.
+Though there are a bunch of useful connections types, we can't feasibly implement them all at once.
+This section lists some more types that we should keep in the back of our mind and pursue after the above are complete.
 ```
 namespace System.Devices.Gpio
 {